MalinYamato/chat/README.md

 - The example requires a working Go development environment.
 The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.

-## Setting up certificates
+## Setup SSL/HTTPS

+To run the sever in test mode with HTTP only, change the file TestEnvironment.go according to your test environment and set the environment variable RakuRunMode to "Test".

 ### install certbot of Letsencrypt
     $ sudo add-apt-repository ppa:certbot/certbot
     $ sudo apt-get update
     $ sudo apt-get install certbot

-### Create two cectificates:
+### Create Certificates

 #### First, create certificates for your chat server, which must run on port 443
     $ sudo certbot certonly --standalone --preferred-challenges tls-sni  -d yourhost.yourdomain

-#### Secondly, creat a certificte and DNS recorrds for janus as it needs to be run over SSL on a non-standard port 8089
+#### Secondly, Create a certificate and DNS records for janus as it needs to be run over SSL on a non-standard port 8089
     You need to add hostname media to your DNS server
-    $ sudo certbot -d host.domain  --manual --preferred-challenges dns certonly -- You will be asked to createa a TXT record on your DNS server.
+    $ sudo certbot -d host.domain  --manual --preferred-challenges dns certonly -- You will be asked to create a TXT record on your DNS server.

     $ sudo nano /opt/janus/etc/janus/janus.cfg and janus.transport.http.cfg
     #cert_pem = /opt/janus/share/janus/certs/mycert.pem